WolfDen133/NEA-Docs/Analysis.md

 > - The third error we encountered was the fact that the sound was not playing, this was because we were not initialising the audio device, and therefor the sound could not be played. - This was fixed by initialising the audio device in the constructor of the sound manager.
 > - The fourth error was sounds not being found, this came from using the incorrect sound format and name, so it was easily fixed by changing the sound format and name to the correct format.

-Linking back to our [Testing Plab](#testing-plan) section, we can now test our sound and asset manager by playing a sound and loading a texture, and we can see that it works as expected.
+Linking back to our [Testing Plan](#testing-plan) section, we can now test our sound and asset manager by playing a sound and loading a texture, and we can see that it works as expected.

 I will insert lines of code into the draw loop, and post load in the main file, so we can test both.